bcrowell/bcrowell.github.io/gebru_summary/index.md

 Laypeople have a psychological tendency to trust machines: "the algorithm must know."
 For example, Google Maps could send you down some weird route, which you assume is for a good reason.
 This is called "automation bias."
-The public's perception of ChatGPT is a strong example of this bias.
+The public's perception of ChatGPT is an example of this bias.
 Because its output is grammatically correct, people think it must be truthful or based on some understanding of the topic.
 She also references the Toon study (summary below).